 Where are they now?
 Matt remains vested in MELNHE as a consultant, but is officially a Post Doctoral Associate at UNH, working on sapflow with Heidi Asbjornsen.
 Matt's website

 Allison climbed lots of trees, collecting lots of foliage for Yang Yang's chemical analyses.

-Where is she now?
+Where are they now?
 Community Support Specialist, Enable CNY.

 Jun Cui, Summer 2012.

 "Daisy" helped with MELNHE field work.